 The City of Apalachicola, the county seat, sits at the mouth of the Apalachicola River on Apalachicola Bay.
 The City of Carrabelle is located within the mouth of the Carrabelle River on St. George Sound.
 The county has three barrier islands.
 Dog Island, St. George Island and St. Vincent's Island, although Alligator Point can also be described as a coastal barrier.
 The terrain of the county is generally low and swampy.
 The northern areas of the county have elevations ranging from 20-30 feet NGVD that slope gently to poorly drained areas of elevations less than 10 feet NGVD.
 The coast has a dune ridge with elevations of 20 feet or more NGVD.
 Most development is located within one mile of the coast.
-Almost the entire interior of the county.
+Almost the entire interior of the county is wilderness.
+The Apalachicola National Forest is located in the northwest section of the county.
 Tate's Hell Swamp is located in the center of the county north of US Highway 98 between Carrabelle and Eastpoint.
 St. Joe Land Company, formerly St. Joe Paper Company, has sold the majority of their large tracts along the Ochlockonee River and the area west of the Apalachicola.
+Some of these properties are up for sale again and are pending potential purchase by the State of Florida.

-Figure 1 (below) displays a vicinity map of Franklin County.
+Figure A (below) displays a vicinity map of Franklin County.
 Franklin County is situated on a low coastal plain, with much of its area consisting of tidal marshes and swamps.
 The northern areas of the county have elevations ranging from 20-30 feet NGVD that slope gently to poorly drained areas of elevations less than 10 feet NGVD.
 The coast has a dune ridge with elevations of 20 feet or more NGVD.
 Franklin County has vast areas of wetlands and natural storm water detention features.